oracle/docker-images/OracleDatabase/SingleInstance/README.md

-	   -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_CHARACTERSET:
+	   -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_MEM: The amount of memory in MB to allocate to Oracle.
+	                  If you bump this up too much you might need to change your Docker settings to allocate more memory to Docker.
+19c only. (default: 2048)
+	   -e ORACLE_CHARACTERSET:
 	                  The character set to use when creating the database (default: AL32UTF8) -v /opt/oracle/oradata